robjwells/weatherman/Readme.md

 ### Be careful with `make_dateString()`

-Refactor or add to the code by all means, but the only part that is safe to cut entire are the repeats for Sundays.
-Specifically, removing (or breaking) the code to add leading zeroes will cause the API call to fail.
+Specifically, removing (or breaking) the code to add leading zeroes will cause the API call to fail January through September.

 ### Testing advice

-To keep things quick while testing, grab and store a typical API response that you want to process in a variable (see lines 155 and 177 for how I was doing this) and comment out the `do shell script` line.
-All the other work can be done in second or two, while each call to a Met Office URL takes anywhere from a third of a second to a full one.
+To keep things quick while testing, grab and set a variable to a typical API response that you want to process (see lines 155 and 177 for how I was doing this) and comment out the `do shell script` line.
+All the processing and setting work can be done in second or two, while each call to a Met Office URL takes anywhere from a third of a second to a whole one.

 ## What happened to the web scraper version?

 It’s sitting in [`Vault/v4`][v4], in case anyone wants to use that method instead.
-I’d recommend against it because it (a) relies on the BBC not changing their website’s weather pages and (b) requires you to have something to host & run the PHP scraper.
-(Thanks to [Jack Carr][] for providing the source to that.)
+I’d recommend against it because it (a) relies on the BBC not changing their website’s weather pages and (b) requires you to have something to host & run the PHP scraper, even if it is Apache on your local machine.
+Thanks to [Jack Carr][] for providing the scraper's PHP source.

 [v4]:	https://github.com/robjwells/weatherman/tree/master/Vault/v4
 [Jack Carr]:	http://twitter.com/funprofessional